exAClior/QModExp.jl/docs/src/theory.md

 ![Lookup circuit convention](lookupcircuit_convention.png)

+A more systematic explaination of this notation is given in Figure 4 and 6 of [^7].

 Take the first control gate for example, the hollow circle means anti-control, the second solid circle means control and there is an implicit not gate acted upon the third line.
 The qubit on the third line is initialized to be in